Rklearns/clipper-dev/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 **MIT License** means you can:
-- ✅ Use Clipper commercially
+- Use Clipper commercially
-- ✅ Modify and distribute
+- Modify and distribute
-- ✅ Use privately
+- Use privately
-- ✅ Sublicense
+- Sublicense
-- ❌ Hold authors liable
-- ❌ Provide warranty

 ---